Torwalt/nix-config/modules/nvim/nvim/README.md

 These files do not have import capabilities as they are used to construct one big lua file which is then used as nix nvim extraLuaConfig.

+The files from ./lib must be loaded first.